kristopolous/timeline-heatmap/README.md

 That last one is a big caveat.
 Essentially the first location it sees becomes the centerpoint

+Also 15 is about from Vancouver to Tijuana.

 ## Step 4: Run the script with your Timeline.json there
 This will take a while and you might need a lot of memory (tens of GB depending on the size) When you are done you should have a `heatmap.png`.